jbaxenom/laget-framework/README.md

 LAGET defines 3 different but complementary layers: "Behavior", "Domain" and "Interactions", which are explained below.
-With the goal of maximizing the usefulness of the framework and thus removing unnecessary overhead for more technical testers, LAGET is offered in 2 flavours: LAGET-DD and LAGET-LITE.
+With the goal of maximizing the usefulness of the framework and thus removing unnecessary overhead for more technical testers, LAGET will be offered in 2 flavours: LAGET-DD (or simply LAGET) and LAGET-LITE.
 LAGET-DD (Domain-Driven), which is my recommended option, is prepared to use all the layers combined, whilst LAGET-LITE removes the Domain Layer to go "straight to the point" and combine Cucumber and Selenium and/or REST calls.
+This repository contains LAGET-DD.
+LAGET-LITE will be added soon as a separated repository.

 Thanks to this adaptative approach, LAGET has successfully been used to teach non-technical testers how to use Cucumber, Selenium, Appium, Cloud Testing, Continuous Integration and several other tools and methodologies related to Agile